-For something a little quieter, spring is a wonderful time to discover the British countryside.
+For something a little quieter, spring can be a wonderful time to discover the British countryside.
 Many gardens put on special weekends focusing on spring bulbs; book a cottage in Cornwall and walk through fields of daffodils and tulips at spectacular gardens such as Cotehele, the Lost Gardens of Heligan and the Eden Project.

 If you want to get in serious shape for the new season, book a fitness break, where a team of personal trainers can put together an individual programme of exercise, training and diet to put a real ‘spring’ in your step.

-Another option is to head to Madeira, where you can combine lazy days in a luxury hotel or on the beach, with excursions into the mountainous interior, criss-crossed with walking trails and wonderfully unspoilt villages.
+You’ll find direct flights from across the UK to Madeira, where you can combine lazy days in a luxury hotel or on the beach, with excursions into the mountainous interior, criss-crossed with walking trails and wonderfully unspoilt villages.

 It’s only a three-hour flight to Marrakech where you’ll feel you’ve been dropped into another world of exotic sights, sounds and fragrances.
 My pick of the best places to stay include Riad Hikaya and Villa des Orangers.